US virus testing faces new headwind: Lab supp... | Taiwan News

 The World Health Organization has instructed countries to “test, test, test” to track and isolate those carrying the virus.
 But the evolving message from U.S. decision-makers acknowledges that many suspected cases will likely go untested.

-The White House's coronavirus task force has increasingly emphasized that testing should prioritize the elderly and health care workers who have symptoms of the virus.
+The White House has increasingly emphasized that testing should prioritize the elderly and health care workers who have symptoms of the virus.
+While most cases of COVID-19 are mild and tens of thousands of people have recovered, older people and those with underlying health problems are at higher risk for more serious problems, such as pneumonia.

-"It’s important to remember that people without symptoms should not get tested,” Vice President Mike Pence told reporters on Wednesday.
+“We don’t want everyone to go out and get a test because there’s no reason for it," President Donald Trump told reporters in a briefing Friday.
+(Two weeks ago, Trump declared “anybody who wants a test can get a test.”
+But his deputies later walked back that statement.)

+The CDC tells people to seek testing if they have certain symptoms of the flu-like illness caused by the coronavirus – fever, cough and trouble breathing – and if they have traveled recently to an outbreak area or have been in close contact with someone who is infected.
+They should first be tested for the flu and other routine infections.

 Some experts worry the introduction of convenient, mass screening will divert supplies from people with severe symptoms to those who face lower risks.